brianemery/tw5_server/README.md

 ### Example systemd service

-You can automate your TiddlyWiki server with a systemd service:
+On Linux, you can automate your TiddlyWiki server with a systemd service:

 ```
 [Unit]